Algorinet/WSO2-Enterprise-Integrator/README.md

 # wso2app

-> Project to test Wso2 EI
+> Project to test Wso2 Enterprise Integrator using Firebase DB and axios in VUE

 ## Build Setup